Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have won in 29, or 40.8%, of the 71 contests they have been named as odds-on underdogs this year.
+- The Pirates have been chosen as underdogs in 72 games this year and have walked away with the win 29 times (40.3%) in those games.

-- Pittsburgh has a record of 9-12, a 42.9% win rate, when it's set as an underdog of +135 or more by sportsbooks this season.
+- Pittsburgh has entered 34 games this season as the underdog by +125 or more and is 13-21 in those contests.

-- The Pirates have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- The Pirates have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- Pittsburgh and its opponents have gone over the total this season in 46 of its 91 opportunities.
+- Games involving Pittsburgh have gone over the total set by sportsbooks in 46 of 92 chances this season.

 - The Pirates have posted a record of 8-4-0 against the spread this season.